 2. Site costs

 Clinical sites spend significant time to initiate a new clinical trial.
 Sites are responsible for site-specific informed consent development, Ethics Committee (EC)/ Investigational Review Board (IRB) submissions, staff training including participation in investigator/ site coordinator meetings and site initiation visits and execute a clinical trial contract.
 It is typical for a sponsor to pay anywhere between $3500 – $7500+ in site start-up fees.

 b.
 Ethics Committee (EC)/ Institutional Review Board (IRB) Fees

 EC/IRB fees are in addition to site start-up fees.
 These fees cover the time spent by EC/IRB to plan and conduct a review of the clinical trial protocol and other associated materials.
 Many EC/IRBs update and publish their rates annually.

 Close-out fees include time spent by site staff to reconcile clinical trial data, finances, and regulatory documents during study closure.
 Not all sites require this payment but, in recent years, this cost has become a more common line item in the study budget.

 d.
 Storage Fees

 Government regulations require that clinical trial data be stored after study close-out.
 The duration for storage can range from 2-years to permanent storage.
 Thus it’s not uncommon for sites to have boxes of regulatory paperwork that need to be stored once a clinical trial ends.
 The storage fees vary by country and site.

-Some sponsors make arrangements for site to send trial documents to an offsite storage location.
-Due to country specific regulations, a site might be unable to move documents outside their country.
+Some sponsors make arrangements for the site to send trial documents to an offsite storage location.
+Due to country-specific regulations, a site might be unable to move documents outside their country.